adithyankumar/MediaController/README.md

             }
         }
 ```
 Also can customize theme style by adding in your colors.xml .
-Can your favourite colors for **PrimaryColor** ,
+Can add your favourite colors for **PrimaryColor** ,
 **PrimaryColorDark** and **ColorAccent**

 ```